jruffet/satfs/README.md

 The following FUSE options are enforced:

-- **nonempty:** Because the whole idea is to protect an existing directory.
+- **nonempty:** Because satfs protects an existing directory.
 - **default_permissions:** This ensures that the kernel checks permissions to avoid security risks.
 - **use_ino:** To show hardlinks correctly and not confuse tools relying on inodes.
-- **allow_other:** Since it effectively runs as the dedicated `satfs` user, this option allows access to the mountpoint by the user (which UID/GID will likely be the prodivided `-o fsuid/fsgid`)
+- **allow_other:** Since it effectively runs as the dedicated `satfs` user, this option allows access to the mountpoint by the end user (which UID/GID will likely be the prodivided via `-o fsuid/fsgid`)

 Consequently, `user_allow_other` must be set in `/etc/fuse.conf`